antics/node-flattr/README.md

 ### flattrs.url(url, user, [params], callback)

-Flattr an URL. `params` holds an object with optional query parameters to the auto-submit url.
+Flattr an URL. `params` holds an object with optional query parameters for the auto-submit url.

     var params = {